-The governments of Argentina and the United States signed a BIT in 1991.
+The governments of Argentina and the United States signed a Bilateral Investment Treaty (BIT) in 1991.
 The agreement was amended, ratified by the Congresses of both countries, and entered into force on October 20, 1994.
 The Argentina-United States BIT can be found on the following site: http://2001-2009.state.gov/documents/organization/43475.pdf.
 Argentina does not have a bilateral tax treaty with the United States.

-Argentina has 50 BITs currently in force and valid double taxation treaties with Australia, United Kingdom, Denmark, Germany, Belgium, Austria, France, Italy, Sweden, Switzerland, Spain, Canada, Chile, Bolivia, Brazil, Finland, Norway, and the Netherlands.
+Argentina has 50 BITs currently in force and valid double taxation treaties (DTAs) with Australia, United Kingdom, Denmark, Germany, Belgium, France, Italy, Sweden, Canada, Bolivia, Brazil, Finland, Norway, and the Netherlands.
+There is some current discussion by ruling party legislators to annul some or all elements of extant BITs, but it is not clear whether that initiative will move forward.
+Effective on January 1, 2013, Argentina terminated DTAs with Austria, Chile, Spain, and Switzerland.
 In addition, a number of treaties concerning the exemption of income from international transport are in force.

-The government of Argentina signed a comprehensive agreement with the Overseas Private Investment Corporation (OPIC) in 1989.
+The GOA signed a comprehensive agreement with the Overseas Private Investment Corporation (OPIC) in 1989.
 The agreement allows OPIC to insure U.S. investments against risks resulting from expropriation, inconvertibility, war or other conflicts affecting public order.
 OPIC programs are currently used in Argentina.
-Argentina is also a member of the World Bank's Multilateral Investment Guarantee Agency (MIGA).
+Argentina is also a member of the World Bank's MIGA.

 Argentine workers are among the most highly educated in Latin America.
 Wages in dollar terms have historically been competitive, but Argentina is losing ground due to inflation increasing over nominal peso depreciation.
 Argentina has relatively high social security charges and other labor taxes.
-As of the third quarter of 2011, the unemployment rate was 7.2 percent according to official government statistics.
-The Ministry of Labor estimated that 34.3 percent of the urban workforce worked in the informal sector as of the third quarter of 2011.
+As of the third quarter of 2012, the unemployment rate was 7.6 percent according to official government statistics.
+The Ministry of Labor, Employment, and Social Security estimated that 34.5 percent of the urban workforce worked in the informal sector as of the second quarter of 2012, stable from 2011.

 Organized labor plays an active role in labor-management relations and in the Argentine political system.
 Standoffs between management and union activists do occur, but many managers of foreign companies say that they have good relations with their unions.
 While negotiations between unions and industry are largely market-driven, they occasionally require mediation by the Ministry of Labor.

 Argentine law affords unions the right to negotiate collective bargaining agreements and offers recourse to mediation and arbitration.
-The Ministry of Labor, Employment, and Social Security ratifies collective bargaining agreements, which covered roughly 75 percent of the formally employed work force.
+The Ministry of Labor ratifies collective bargaining agreements, which covered roughly 75 percent of the formally employed work force.
 According to the ILO, the ratification process impeded free collective bargaining because the ministry considered not only whether a collective labor agreement contained clauses violating public order standards but also whether the agreement complied with productivity, investment, technology, and vocational training criteria.
-However, in 2011, there was only one case of government refusal to approve a collective agreement, which was pending resolution in the courts.
-There are no special laws or exemptions from regular labor laws in the foreign trade zones.
+There are no special laws or exemptions from regular labor laws in the Foreign Trade Zones (FTZs).

 Argentine law defines an FTZ as a territory outside the “general customs area” (GCA, i.e., the rest of Argentina) where neither the inflows nor outflows of exported final merchandise are subject to tariffs, non-tariff barriers, or other taxes on goods.
 Goods produced within a FTZ generally cannot be shipped to the GCA unless they are capital goods not produced in the rest of the country.
 The labor, sanitary, ecological, safety, criminal, and financial regulations within FTZs are the same as those that prevail in the GCA.
 Foreign firms receive national treatment in FTZs.